 The live-action, semi-musical movie ALADDIN was a lot of fun, with some songs that fell flat.
-However, much beautiful spectacle, filled with beautiful costumes and settings, and visual effects were effectively delivered.
+However, much spectacle filled with beautiful costumes, settings, and visual effects was effectively delivered.
 Will Smith made a cute, entertaining Genie.
 Given that “Aladdin and the Magic Lamp” is my favorite fairy tale and I’ve always really dug genies/djinns, I had to see this film.
 It resembles very little of the original story from 1001 ARABIAN NIGHTS.
 Still, I’m one to enjoy a big cinematic, colorful show and that’s what this Disney production was.
 Its overall look often harkened back to fantastical Hollywood movies from the 1920s through the 1940s– well, that and some Bollywood influence in the big dance numbers.
 Generally, this was an example of great visual cinema with the script writing being predictable and comforting, unsophisticated.
 I was glad to see the requisite empowerment of the princess, even though there are plenty of feminist scholars/learned folks out there who I imagine would readily deconstruct such a presentation as lacking/still wanting.
 And they would be right, though I appreciate any signs of progress wherever I see them nonetheless.